Carlos Tuimavave: 2018

 Tuimavave played 18 games in the 2018 Super League season as Hull F.C. finished sixth on the table.

 2019

 Tuimavave played 23 games for Hull F.C. in the 2019 Super League season as the club finished sixth and missed the playoffs.

 2020

 Tuimavave played 17 games for Hull F.C. in the 2020 Super League season as the club got to within one game of the grand final.

 At the end of the 2020 season, Tuimavave won Hull FC's Player of the Year award, as well as scooping the Try of the Season for his effort against St Helens in Round 3.

 2021

 Tuimavave played 20 games for Hull F.C. and scored nine tries in the 2021 Super League season which saw the club finish 8th on the table and miss out on the playoffs.

 2022

 Tuimavave played a total of eight games for Hull F.C. in the 2022 Super League season which saw the club finish 9th on the table.

+2023

+Tuimavave played a total of 16 games for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

+2024

+During the 2024 Super League season, Tuimavave announced it would be his last with Hull F.C.
+He played a total of 15 games for the club as they finished second last on the table.

+On 16 November 2024, it was reported that he had signed for Featherstone in the RFL Championship on a two-year deal.